liuhongyuand/EasyRest-NAS/README.md

 * ##### This is the high performance RESTful framework, designed for the fast development.
 Easy to cluster and distributed.
 You can focus on your business logic.

+* ##### No tomcat, no web.xml, only need a jar package with 'main' function, you can get a prefect distributed system.

+* ##### You can don't know Netty, Akka even Spring.
+You can still using this framework.

 ## Quick start:

 * The rest definition